What Is Full Coverage Mexican Car Insurance?

 If you have an accident in Mexico, but would prefer to have your vehicle repaired in the U.S., increased labor rates coverage will pay an hourly rate that is higher than the amount paid in Mexico.
 The amount is different for each of our insurers; compare them here.

-When looking for Mexico vehicle insurance, look for a policy that includes liability insurance, collision insurance for damages to your vehicle, and comprehensive insurance to pay for legal and roadside assistance, theft and damages not caused by car accidents.
+When looking for Mexico vehicle insurance, look for a policy that includes liability insurance and physical damage insurance.
+It should also pay for legal and roadside assistance, theft, and damages not caused by car accidents.
 You will also want to choose a reliable company, with affordable options and simple quote forms.
-With those components as well as a limit of at least $300,000, you’ll be well-guarded throughout your stay in Mexico.
+With those components as well as a limit of at least $300,000, you'll be well-guarded throughout your stay in Mexico.